-We are grateful to Nadine Kubsch (Soil Biology Department, Hohenheim) for help with the harvests, to M. Franke-Klein (Forest Botany and Tree Physiology, Göttingen) and T. Klein (Laboratory for Radio-Isotopes, LARI, Göttingen) for skillful technical assistance.
-We thank G. Lehmann (LARI, Göttingen) for support with radioactive labelling experiment and D. Janz (PhD, Forest Botany and Tree Physiology, Göttingen) for statistical advice.
+We are grateful to Nadine Kubsch (Soil Biology Department, Hohenheim) for help with the harvests, to M. Franke-Klein (Forest Botany and Tree Physiology, Göttingen) and T. Klein (Laboratory for Radio-Isotopes, LARI, Göttingen) for skilful technical assistance.
+We thank G. Lehmann (LARI, Göttingen) for support with the radioactive labelling experiment and D. Janz (PhD, Forest Botany and Tree Physiology, Göttingen) for statistical advice.
 This research was conducted in the Collaborative Research Program 'Ecosystem Nutrition, SPP1685' funded by the Deutsche Forschungsgemeinschaft (DFG) with financial support to A. Polle to project Po362/22-2, E. Kandeler and S. Marhan to project KA1590/12-2, M. Schloter to project SCHL446/28-2, S. Schulz to project SCH2907/3-2, and F. Lang to project LA1398/13-2.
 The authors declare no conflict of interest.
+Open access funding enabled and organized by Projekt DEAL.